 Introducing the Procedural Justice-Informed Alternatives to Contempt Project

-This 9-page brief provides an introduction to OCSE’s Procedural Justice-Informed Alternatives to Contempt (PJAC) demonstration project.
+This 9-page brief (PDF) provides an introduction to OCSE’s Procedural Justice-Informed Alternatives to Contempt (PJAC) demonstration project.
 Through the PJAC project, OCSE seeks to increase parents’ compliance with child support orders by increasing trust and confidence in the child support agency and its processes.

 The PJAC model integrates procedural justice principles into child support enforcement business practices.
 Procedural justice is the idea that an individual’s perception of fairness during a process, and how they were treated, has a stronger impact on their compliance than their perception of fairness of the outcome.